EthanVisagie/UniversalGraves-Geyser/README.md

 ## Configuration

 Currently all settings are hardcoded.

-Configuration file support may be added in a future version.
+## Status
+Experimental but working on our production server.
+Config file support planned when there is feedback.

 | Setting | Value | Description |
 |---------|-------|-------------|